nullmastermind/inkscape-for-trace/INSTALL.md

 cmake --help
 ```

-For example, to build inkscape with only SVG 1 support, and no SVG 2, do:
+For example, to build Inkscape with only SVG 1 support, and no SVG 2, do:

 ```sh
 cmake .. -DWITH_SVG2=OFF
 ```

-Or, to build inkscape with debugging symbols, do:
+Or, to build Inkscape with debugging symbols, do:

 ```sh
 cmake -DCMAKE_BUILD_TYPE=Debug ..